-Ahnfeldt Wines was founded and is run by lawyer/vintner/farmer Bruce Ahnfeldt (his wife Celeste Carducci is also deeply involved in the local Napa wine scene).
+Ahnfeldt Wines was founded and was run by lawyer/vintner/farmer Bruce Ahnfeldt (his wife Celeste Carducci is also deeply involved in the local Napa wine scene).
 Bruce’s roots are in agriculture having growing up in what was called the Santa Clara (the largest city in this part of the state is San Jose).
 During his childhood this valley was a prominent prune, apricot and cherry growing region and Bruce leased and farmed apricots for a few years.
 Now, of course nearly all this farm land is paved over – and is referred to as the Silicon Valley.

 For many years the fruit from the vineyards was sold to mostly large Napa based wineries.
 Every year, a friend continued to encourage Bruce to make his own wine since he already had the high quality fruit and finally introduced him to the well-known winemaker Craig MacLean.
 MacLean was their inaugural winemaker with the 2002 vintage.
 Following Craig’s time making their wine, consulting winemaker Paul Hobbs was hired in 2008 to make the Ahnfeldt wines along with Paul’s team of winemakers and remained the consulting winemaker until the last vintage of Ahnfeldt in 2015.

-Their first vintage was a Merlot which soon earned an excellent 94 point rating from Wine Spectator.
+The first vintage of Ahnfeldt was a Merlot which soon earned an excellent 94 point rating from Wine Spectator.
 Not bad for an inaugural release!
 Today Ahnfeldt also produces two other labels including Carducci and Provocative.
-Note their creatively designed label – it is modeled after a statue that Bruce had commissioned in honor of his first horse.
+Note their creatively designed label – it is modeled after a statue that Bruce had commissioned in honor the first horse he ever owned.

-We tried the 2004 Cabernet Sauvignon.
-This is a medium bodied wine with great color, notes of cherry and cedar on the palate.
+The 2004 Ahnfeldt Cabernet Sauvignon is a medium bodied wine with excellent color, notes of cherry and cedar on the palate.
 It is very well balanced with smooth tannins that do not overpower.
 Being a lawyer, having a legal term as the name of one of their wines is very appropriate.
 Quid Pro Quo was supposed to be a one time vintage made for Premier Napa Valley, an annual trade tasting & fundraiser event held in the Napa area.
 However this wine was purchased by Dr. York, owner of the San Francisco 49ers football team and was such a hit at the auction, that its now an annual production.

 For more information and or to join their wine club, visit: www.ahnfeldtwines.com